| Last updated on October 4th, 2023

 Other Card Features

 JetBlue Business Cardholders enjoy extra security thanks to EMV chip technology and benefits through the Mastercard network.
 These benefits and protections include:

 What is Barclays like to deal with as an account holder?
 Here is a selection of expert and consumer ratings for the bank:

 Should You Apply for the JetBlue Business Card?

-Overall, the JetBlue Business Card has powerful earning capabilities, 6X for JetBlue purchases and 2X for restaurants and office supplies and is well worth the $99 annual fee.
+Overall, the JetBlue Business Card has powerful earning capabilities, 6X for JetBlue purchases and 2X for restaurants and office supplies, and is well worth the $99 annual fee.
 While this card offers much by way of assistance with large upcoming expenditures, it is an excellent option for everyday business charges.
-Solo practitioners, remote-based teams, and mid-sized companies alike will find the JetBlue Business Card very rewarding.
+Solo practitioners, remote-based teams, and mid-sized companies will find the JetBlue Business Card very rewarding.

 Editorial Disclosure – The opinions expressed on BestCards.com's reviews, articles, and all other content on or relating to the website are solely those of the content’s author(s).
 These opinions do not reflect those of any card issuer or financial institution, and editorial content on our site has not been reviewed or approved by these entities unless noted otherwise.
 Further, BestCards.com lists credit card offers that are frequently updated with information believed to be accurate to the best of our team's knowledge.
 However, please review the information provided directly by the credit card issuer or related financial institution for full details.